— A Disability Awareness System

 The finalized concept "Less Pace, More Space" is explained in a video to visualize the idea and its main components of signs, patterns and a sound system in the Irish public bus service.
 The pilot plan outlines further steps needed for implementation.

 BODYSTORMING & SERVICE SAFARI In order to better identify and understand the main issues on a day-to-day public transportation trip as disabled people, we tried to get immersive insights by exposing ourselves to the situation.
-Within 5 hours we used trains and buses of the local transport network as well as related infrastructure and service assistance.
+Over the course of 5 hours, we used trains and buses of the local transport network as well as related infrastructure and service assistance.
 It should be noted that the method can in no way reflect the experiences of disabled people, but it can be seen as a helpful introduction to the topic.

 INTERVIEWING In order to validate the problems we found and to listen to personal experiences of disabled people, we conducted in-depth interviews.
 In addition, we also conducted interviews with public transport staff to consider both perspectives.